thuzarwin/open-data-sprints/docs/project-training.rst

 We'll know this project has been successfully completed when:

-- Training Materials are up-to-date
+- Training Materials are up-to-date.
-- New users can easily access and upload data into the Data Portal, and find training resources for additional information
+- New Data Liaisons and city employees can easily access and upload data into the Data Portal, and find training resources for additional information without contacting support or an Open Data team member.
-- [Fruitcake carrot cake cake chocolate cake.]
+- The training materials answer Data Liaisons' technical questions.

 Deliverables